MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

 2. Choose your Azure AD tenant by selecting your account in the top-right corner of the page.

-3. In the left-hand navigation pane, choose **All services**, **Azure Active Directory**, and select **App Registrations**.
-For more information on how to get a service principal object ID, please reference[ Service principal object ID vs application ID with Power BI REST APIs](embed-service-principal.md#service-principal-object-id-vs-application-id-with-power-bi-rest-apis).
+3. In the left-hand navigation pane, select **All services**, **Azure Active Directory**, and select **App Registrations**.

 4. Select the application that you want to retrieve the application ID that you need to use.

 5. You see **Application ID** listed as a GUID.
-This is the application ID for the application.
+This ID is the application ID for the application.

     ![Client ID listed as Application ID within app registration](media/register-app/powerbi-embedded-app-registration-client-id.png)

 ## Apply permissions to your application within Azure AD

 Enable additional permissions to your application in addition to what the app registration page provides.
-You can accomplish this through the Azure AD portal, or programmatically.
+You can accomplish this task through the Azure AD portal, or programmatically.

 You want to be logged in with either the *master* account, used for embedding, or a Global admin account.